 As a domestic worker, whether an employee or a contractor, does a homeowner have an obligation to cover costs that stem from your injuries if you sustain any at their house?
 Should you hire a lawyer if your hurt at someone’s house while you’re working? or would that be considered an extreme reaction?

-These are all common questions people have, and the following is an overview of what you should know about the topic.
+These are all common questions people have.
+The following is an overview of what you should know about housesitting accidents.

 General Homeowner Duties

 If a homeowner secures a housesitter or even hires someone to do a job at their home, they typically need to provide a reasonably safe environment.
 At HouseSitMatch we have a suite of documents and guidelines to help you avoid any housesitting accidents.
 This is usually more relevant to contractors or people doing construction.

 If there are problems in a home like a dangerous staircase, the owner must inform anyone who enters their home.
 NOTE if the worker enters the property as the hired hand to fix the issue and is injured while working, they probably won’t have a case.

 If you’re a paid domestic worker, you’re not hired to actually repair the home.
 If you get hurt, you could have legal grounds to file a lawsuit.

 When a homeowner in the US hires someone to do a job, especially if it is construction-related, and they exercise close control over that project, if someone gets hurt, they may actually be more liable when it comes to personal injury as opposed to if they’d taken a hands-off role in the project.